-The taste and energetics of Catnip are bitter, pungent, cooling and astringent.
+The taste and energetics of Catnip is bitter, pungent, cooling and astringent.
 Catnip has an affinity towards the liver, lungs, digestive system, uterus, nervous system and musculoskeletal system.
-Combine catnip with Fennel, Lavender or Coriander seed for digestive support.
-For nervous system support combine Catnip with California poppy, Lemon Balm or Passion flower.
+Combine Catnip with Fennel, Lavender or Coriander Seed for digestive support.
+For nervous system support mix Catnip with California Poppy, Lemon Balm or Passion Flower.

 How to use:

-Mix 2 teaspoons of dried catnip leaves or flowers with 1 cup of boiling water.
+Mix 1-2 teaspoons of dried Catnip with 1 cup of boiling water.
 Steep for 10-15 minutes.
-Add lemon juice and honey, stir, and let cool for several minutes.
+Add lemon juice and honey, stir and let cool for several minutes.

-Women with Pelvic Inflammatory disease should avoid using catnip because it can start menstruation.
-Heavy menstrual periods (menorrhagia): Because catnip can cause menstruation, it might make heavy menstrual periods worse.
-It is LIKELY UNSAFE to use take catnip during pregnancy.
-There is some evidence that catnip can stimulate the uterus.
-This might cause a miscarriage.
+Women with pelvic inflammatory disease should avoid using Catnip because it can start menstruation and it might make heavy menstrual periods worse.
+It is likely unsafe to take Catnip during pregnancy.
+There is some evidence that it can stimulate the uterus, which might cause a miscarriage.